snozbot/fungus/Docs/fungus_docs/glossary.md

 **Standard Text**:
 When you export the localization file, there is a Standard Text field.
 This is populated with the text that has been entered into the Say, Menu, etc. text fields in the Unity editor.
 In normal usage, this field is in the localisation file for reference so localizers know what text needs to be translated.
 For example, if the project is drafted using English, then the text in Say, Menu Commands etc. would be in English, and in the exported localization file this text would appear in the Standard Text fields.

-Note, if you use the Set Language command with an empty language string then the values in the Standard Text field will be used when Fungus runs.
+Note, if you use the Set Language command with an empty language string then the values in the Standard Text field will be used when %Fungus runs.

 <!-- ******************************* -->